fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/README.md

 The API Log plugin writes log entries for camera and microphone API calls to the apiLog.txt file.

 Usage:
-1. push the file benchmarkPlugin.apk to your phone
+1. push the file apiLogPlugin.apk to your phone
 2. start AVARE Box
 3. click 'Add App'
 4. install the plugin
 5. start the app you want to monitor via AVARE BOX
-6. read the benchmarkLog.txt
+6. read the apiLog.txt

 If you want to reset the log file just delete it.
 A new file is created automatically.